HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/development/CodeToPrintUserAndHostname.md

 4. Edit a presentation template and add the JSP component created in Step 3 to the template.
 For more information on editing presentation templates, refer to [Editing a presentation template in Presentation Designer](../../../manage_content/wcm_authoring/presentation_designer/usage/edit_presentation_template.md).

-5. Under `Web Content > Libraries > <library name>` use an existing site area or create a new one.
+5. Go to **Web Content > Web Content Libraries** and create a new library to use as a site area (or use an existing one).

 6. Map the presentation template and authoring template to a site area.
-Later the whole content will be rendered inside of the Web Content Viewer portlet.
+The content will be rendered in the Web Content Viewer portlet.
 For more information on mapping templates, refer to [Template mappings](../../../build_sites/create_sites/create_reusable_assets/wcm_cms_template_maps.md).

-7. On an existing page or on a new page in the Portal add the `Web Content Viewer portlet` to the page.
+7. Add the **Web Content Viewer portlet** on a new or existing page in the Portal.

-8. On the Portal page toggle **Edit Mode:** to **ON**
+8. On the Portal page, toggle **Edit Mode:** to **ON**

-9. On the `Web Content Viewer portlet` in the menu, go to **Edit Shared settings**.
-Configure the `Web Content Viewer portlet` to render the site area that was mapped in step 5.
+9. On the **Web Content Viewer portlet**, go to **Edit Shared settings** and configure the portlet to render the site area that was mapped in step 5.

 10. Render the page and check the results.
-The `Web Content Viewer portlet` should now show up the information of the JSP file.
+The **Web Content Viewer portlet** should now display the contents of the JSP file.
     For more information on the Web Content Viewer, refer to [Displaying content with Web Content Viewers](../../../manage_content/wcm_delivery/deliver_webcontent_on_dx/displaying_content/index.md).